 Please note: The Department of Health and Human Services (HHS-207) clearance justification statement must specifically explain the need for access to classified national security information and the highest level of access required, and this must be filled out by the program office/OHR and signed by the employee and supervisor.

 Other Important Notes:

-- Security clearances are not transferrable across agencies.
-For example, if you held a security clearance at the Department of Homeland Security (DHS) prior to coming to NIH the security clearance will not transfer to NIH.
-Likewise, if you hold a security clearance for your position at NIH it will not transfer to another agency when you leave.
-The security clearance is specific for the position you hold at NIH.
-If had had a security clearance prior to coming to NIH then the process generally takes less time to process.
+Security clearances are not transferrable across agencies.
+For example, if an individual held a security clearance at the Department of Homeland Security (DHS) prior to coming to NIH, the security clearance will not transfer to NIH.
+Likewise, if the individual holds a security clearance for his/her position at NIH, it will not transfer to another agency when the individual leaves.
+The security clearance is specific for the position the individual holds at NIH.
+If the individual had a security clearance prior to coming to NIH, then the process generally takes less time to process.